 9. Flying with kids required a huge amount of preparation

 Toys and amusements needed to be procured, and coloring books, stickers, and Legos packed.
-I would have given anything, at times anything, for an iPad.
+I would have given anything, at times utterly anything, for an iPad to take on a long flight.

 10. A decade ago I thought that I had to speak to my children to speak to my children

 Now I will use any method to talk to them including texting, Facebooking, tweeting and, in desperation, emailing.
+In reality I have more electronic conversations than telephone calls.
 Don’t judge me, next I am considering snapchat and instagram as a way of reaching my offspring.